Reliability analysis for non-deterministic limit-states using stochastic emulators: Results

 We test our methodology using the dataset from \cite{Barone_2012}, which includes the equivalent of 96 years of operational data for the onshore 5 MW NREL reference turbine \citep{Jonkman_2009_WindTurbine}.
 Stochastic wind inflow is generated using the NREL TurbSim code \citep{Jonkman_2009_TurbSim}, with average wind speed and turbulence intensity as inputs.
 The wind speed is modeled using a truncated Rayleigh distribution, following \cite{Moriarty_2008}.
 The average wind speed $U$ is 10 m/s (untruncated), with cut-in and cut-off speeds of 3 m/s and 25 m/s, respectively.
 Turbulence intensity is specified deterministically as a function of mean wind speed, following the IEC normal turbulence model \citep{iec_2005_61400}, making wind speed the only random variable in this study.
 Aero-elastic simulations are performed using the FAST code \citep{Jonkman_2005,jonkman2013addendum}.

-Of interest is the probability that the maximum flap-wise bending moment at the root of the blade during the 10-minute simulations $M_b(U, \omega)$ exceeds a given threshold $\tau$ within the simulated time frame.
+Of interest is the probability that the maximum flap-wise bending moment at the root of the blade $M_b$, within the simulated time frame, exceeds a given threshold $\tau$.
 The associated limit-state function can be defined as follows:

-\figref{fig_dataset_bending_moment} presents the available dataset, displaying $M_b(U, \omega)$ as a function of the average wind speed $U$ (approximately $5$ million data points), while \figref{fig_hist_dataset} shows a normalized histogram representing the PDF of the wind speed $U$.
-The dataset comprises approximately 5 million simulator runs, with no replications.
-We consider a threshold of $\tau = 15{,}000 \, \textrm{kN}\cdot\textrm{m}$, resulting in a target probability of failure, $P_f = 1.022 \times 10^{-2}$, with a coefficient of variation below $0.5\%$, computed using all available samples in the dataset.
-This threshold (and corresponding target $P_f$) is slightly larger (and smaller, respectively) than those considered in \cite{Choe_2015,Cao_2019}.